Ivor Emmanuel: Concerts, recordings, broadcast and film

 Emmanuel also had a successful career as a popular concert and recording artist and television personality.
 During the late 1950s, he made his breakthrough into television.
 He took part in a Welsh language singing programme called Dewch i Mewn and from 1958 to 1964 was lead singer on the TWW show, Gwlad y Gan (Land of Song), acting as an older brother figure for the Pontcanna Children's Choir.
 The show was broadcast across the UK once a month and regularly attracted an audience of some ten million people, helping to popularize the Welsh language.
 Emmanuel later performed on, and was an interviewer for, other TWW shows.

 In May 1960, Emmanuel performed in the first televised edition of the Royal Variety Performance.
 Other performers at that performance included The Crazy Gang, Benny Hill, Frankie Howerd, Vera Lynn, Sammy Davis Jr., Nat King Cole and Liberace.
 He continued, through the 1970s, to make numerous television appearances.

 Emmanuel's record output included the 1959 studio cast recordings of Show Boat, Kiss Me, Kate and The King and I, and the 1966 Broadway original cast recording of A Time for Singing as David Griffith (Gruffydd).
 He is also featured on the five-disc box set, The Greatest Musicals of the 20th Century, where it says of him, "one singer who really stands out on this volume is the Welsh baritone Ivor Emmanuel .... [h]e was of the same era and very much in the fine tradition of the great American musical theatre baritones: Howard Keel, John Raitt and Gordon Macrae."
 He was featured as Frederic on the 1966 RCA Victrola recording of The Pirates of Penzance, which starred Martyn Green.
 He also made his own album of 24 songs, The Best of Ivor Emmanuel.

 In 1964, Emmanuel appeared as "Private Owen" in the epic film Zulu, which launched the career of Michael Caine.
 Emmanuel's character rallies the outnumbered British soldiers on the barricade at Rorke's Drift in 1879 by leading the men in the stirring Welsh battle hymn Men of Harlech to counter the Zulu war chants.
 The same year, he married actress Patricia Bredin, but they had no children, and the marriage ended in divorce less than two years later.
-He later married Malinee Oppenborn, and the couple had one daughter, Emily.
+He later married Malinee Oppenborn, and the couple had a daughter in 1978.